 thunderstorm coverage through the remainder of the night.
 Made some

 minor tweaks to the POP grids to reflect these recent trends.

 As of 03Z (8 PM MST), temperatures across the region ranged from the

-lower 70s to the lower 80s, with the Tucson Intl airport reporting a
+upper 70s to the upper 90s, with the Tucson International Airport

 For details beyond tonight, please refer to the previous discussion

 Isolated showers and thunderstorms will continue mainly along the

 border with New Mexico and also along the immediate border with